girder/girder/CONTRIBUTING.rst

 How to integrate a PR
 ^^^^^^^^^^^^^^^^^^^^^

 Getting your contributions integrated is relatively straightforward, here is the checklist:

 - All tests pass
+- Any significant changes are added to the ``CHANGELOG.rst`` with human-readable and understandable text (i.e. not a commit message).
+Text should be placed in the "Unreleased" section, and grouped into the appropriate sub-section of:

+  - Bug fixes
+  - Security fixes
+  - Added features
+  - Changes
+  - Deprecations
+  - Removals

 - Consensus is reached.
 This requires that a reviewer adds an "approved" review via GitHub with no changes requested, and a reasonable amount of time passed without anyone objecting.